whosham/FakeNewsDetection/README.md

 ## Making a connection to fabric network using API

-basied on the balance-transfer in fabric--samples
+based on the balance-transfer in fabric-samples.

 ```
 cd fabric-samples/balance-transfer/
 ```
-NOTE: Bug fixed that prevent chaincode from being instantiated and it exits with Timeout error. update timeout on app/instantiate-chaincode.js from 60000 to 120000
+NOTE: Bug fixed that prevents chaincode from being instantiated and it exits with Timeout error. update timeout on app/instantiate-chaincode.js from 60000 to 120000

 ---